spiros/nkua-health-data-science/docs/tutorial.md

     * Tip: For both of these tasks, you can use the pandas groupby() function.
     * How many patients have been diagnosed with hypertension?

+## Part 4: importing and cleaning the observations file

+* Import the observations file in Pandas
+   * Count the number of rows and columns.
+   * Examine the data types, do they look correct?
+Correct the data types where required.
+    * Counting unique values
+        * Count the number of unique patients.
+        * Count the number of LOINC concept identifiers.
+        * Count the number of unique encounters.
+   * Missing data
+        * Count the number of encounters that are missing the date of admission.
+        * Count the number of encounters that are missing the date of discharge.
+        * Count the number of encounters that are missing a diagnoses and the number of patients that are affected by this problem.

+* Import the LOINC data dictionary
+    * Count the number of rows and columns.
+    * Count the number of unique diagnoses.
+    * Count and delete any rows where the `CODE` or `DESCRIPTION` values are missing.

+* Merge the `observations` table with the LOINC dictionary.
+    * Consider the type of merge that you would perform.
+The important thing here is to retain all information of patients and their hospitalizations and not delete any data.
+    * You should add the `indicator=True` parameter to the merge command and examine it's output.
+        * Display any invalid LOINC concept codes and the number of patients and hospitalizations that these codes affect.
+Any codes that are invalid would not have an entry in the dictionary and the `DESCRIPTION` column would be empty.
+        * Delete all rows with an invalid LOINC concept identifier.
+    * Save the merged dataframe as a new Pandas object and display the total number of rows and columns.

+* Explore the lab measurements
+    * Display the top 10 most common LOINC concepts used in the dataset.
+    * Display the bottom 10 less common LOINC concepts used in the dataset.
+    * Tip: For both of these tasks, you can use the pandas groupby() function.

+* Blood pressure measurements
+    * Identify the LOINC concept codes for systolic and diastolic blood pressure measurements.
+    * From the `observations` DataFrame, select all systolic and diastolic blood pressure measurements and save them into a new DataFrame.
+        * Display the rows and columns.
+        * Display the number of patients with at least one measurement of either a systolic or a diastolic blood pressure measurement.
+        * Examine the data types of this DataFrame, are they correct?
+Set the appropriate data type.
+        * For systolic and diastolic blood pressure measurements:
+            * Examine the distribution of values.
+            * Plot the distribution of values.
+(Bonus: create a stacked histogram that plots both systolic and diastolic values)
+            * Delete any rows with incorrect values e.g. a systolic blood pressure over 220 or a diastolic blood pressure below 30